A student newspaper that is part of the “Enchanted Forest” D&D campaign.

 * See Issue One for a map of the Enchanted Forest containing among other things, the location of the Haunted Bridge (Ed).

-** Photo credit: Thoolmar.
+** Photo credit: Thoolmar the Magnificent.
 I’d love to learn that spell she used to make a picture while she was looking at the Haunted Bridge once I get far enough along at school and learn to cast high enough level spells.
 Perhaps in a year or two you’d like to trade, Thoolmar?
 (Ed.)